fgimian/venver/README.md

             # virtualenv and the related .virtualenv file (venver is smart
             # enough to deal with being in a sub-directory of the project
             # while doing this)

+# With the create and init commands, you may pass additional arguments
+# to the virtualenv command
+venv init -p python3.4
 ```

 ## Bug-fixes & Improvements Coming Soon ##